 Norfolk Coast Path Camping and Glamping is located on stunning farmland on the edge of the village of Holme-next-the-Sea and enjoys easy access to the beach.
-Providing a range of camping pitches for tents, campervans, caravans and motorhomes; you can also indulge in a ready-made stay in a bell tent for a glamping break too.
+Providing a range of camping pitches for hikers, small families, large families or jumbo tent pitches to bring everyone along; you can also indulge in a ready-made stay in a bell tent for a glamping break too.

 The site is also conveniently located for cycling and walking holidays along the Norfolk coast and coastal roads allows you to take in the beautiful scenery closer to hand than by car.
 There are many wonderful places to stop for a break and bite to eat along the way, such as the Crab Hut at Brancaster Staithe and The White Horse at Brancaster Overy Staithe, where you can sample the delights of local seafood and real ales.

 Peddars Way follows the route of a Roman road and meets the Norfolk Coast Path at Holme-next-the-Sea as it runs from Hunstanton to Hopton-on-Sea.
 The National Cycle Network, Route 1 is close by (about 2 miles away) and can be picked up easily by amateur or enthusiast cyclists.

 A quick ten minute walk down Beach Road leads you over the golf course and onto one of the most beautiful secluded beaches, which lie just two miles walk along the beach to the east of Hunstanton and the chance to watch the sun go down over the sea.
 A two mile walk to the west takes you to the Holme Dunes and the Holme-next-the-Sea Norfolk Wildlife Trust site.